radek-paclt/ai-driven-roocode-template/README.md

 1. Modifying the agent definitions in `.roo/custom_modes.json`
 2. Updating the rules in the `.roo/rules/` and `.roo/rules-*/` directories
 3. Adjusting the project memory structure in the Orchestrator's guidelines
+4. Customizing the cycle detection and context continuity mechanisms
+5. Modifying the communication protocols between agents

 ## License